Irrelon/jquery-lang-js/README.md

 *If you want language selection to persist across pages automatically, please ensure you include the jquery-cookie plugin available from: https://github.com/carhartl/jquery-cookie on your page as well.*

-Include the plugin script in your head tag and include any language pack you have created ensuring that you specify the charset attribute as utf-8.
-All language pack files should be saved as utf-8 encoded:
+Include the plugin script in your head tag.

     <script src="js/jquery-lang.js" charset="utf-8" type="text/javascript"></script>
-    <script src="js/langpack/th.js" charset="utf-8" type="text/javascript"></script>

 Add the following to your HTML page in either the head or body: